-The Moon gets most of the credit.
 The Moon has only about 1/100th the mass of Earth.
 Even so, it has enough gravity to affect us.
 As Earth rotates, the Moon exerts its gravitational pull on Earth.
 The land masses don't pay much attention to this little tug, but the oceans, being much more "flexible," respond by bulging "up" toward the Moon.
-The bulge stays on the Moon-facing side as Earth turns beneath it.
+The bulge stays on the Moon-facing side as Earth turns "beneath" it.

-That explains one high tide per day, but what about the other high tide?
+That explains one high tide per day as Earth rotates on its axis, but what about the other high tide?

 The ocean also bulges out on the side of Earth opposite the Moon.

 If the Moon's gravity is pulling the oceans toward it, how can the ocean also bulge on the side of Earth away from the Moon?

 Gravity is a major force responsible for creating tides.
 Inertia, acts to counterbalance gravity.
 Inertia is the tendency of moving objects to continue moving in a straight line.
 Together, gravity and inertia are responsible for the creation of two major tidal bulges on the Earth.